$L^\infty$ cohomology is intersection cohomology: Computation of the cohomology groups

+\begin{thm} Let $X$ be a compact pseudomanifold.
+The cochain maps induce isomorphisms between the cohomology groups. \end{thm}

-To prove it, observe that the cochain map $\psi_X$ induces a sheaf homomorphism (recall that the $L^\infty$ forms give rise to sheaf on $X$, see the proof of Theorem \ref{thm de rham}).
+To prove it, observe that the cochain map $\psi_X$ induces a sheaf homomorphism (recall that the $L^\infty$ forms give rise to sheaf on the normalization of $X$, see the proof of Theorem \ref{thm de rham}).
 By the uniqueness of the map between sheaf cohomology theories with coefficient in sheaves of $\R$-modules, this map must coincide with the isomorphism (\ref{eq proof isom de rham}).

-\begin{rems} Theorem \ref{thm de rham} still holds if $X$ is a pseudomanifold with boundary.
+\begin{rems} Theorem \ref{thm de rham} still holds if $X$ is a pseudomanifold with boundary \cite{gm} (indeed, our Poincar\'e Lemma for $L^\infty$ cohomology does not assume that $X$ is a pseudomanifold).
 The relative version is then true as well, by the five lemma.
 Again, the isomorphism is provided by integration of forms on allowable chains.

-It is worthy of notice that the arguments of the proof of Theorem \ref{thm de rham} also apply in the noncompact case, establishing an isomorphism between the cohomology of {\it locally} bounded forms (locally in $X$, not in $X_{reg}$) and intersection homology in the maximal perversity.
+It is worthy of notice that the arguments of the proof of Theorem \ref{thm de rham} also apply in the noncompact case, establishing an isomorphism between the cohomology of the {\it locally} bounded forms (locally in $X$, not in $X_{reg}$) and intersection homology in the maximal perversity.

-The results of this paper remain true if we replace the subanalytic category by a polynomially bounded o-minimal structure.
+The results of this paper remain true if we replace the subanalytic category with a polynomially bounded o-minimal structure \cite{driesmiller}.
 We need the structure to be polynomially bounded for we made use of the preparation theorem for proving Proposition \ref{lem function eq aux distances}.
-It is unclear (but not impossible) whether the results of this paper, especially Theorem \ref{thm_retraction}, are valid on a non polynomially bounded o-minimal structure, especially for $\log-exp$ sets, on which a genralized preparation theorem holds \cite{lr}. \end{rems}
+It is unclear (but not impossible) whether the results of this paper, especially Theorem \ref{thm_retraction}, are valid on a non polynomially bounded o-minimal structure, especially for the $\log-exp$ sets, on which a generalized preparation theorem holds \cite{lr}. \end{rems}